 1) A preamp style like our PA 5 Portable that easily connects into the vans AUX input socket.
 If your vehicle has an AUX input?

 2) The new standalone JB 6 Amplified Portable PA speaker system that works in any vehicle, anywhere.
-As the AUX input sockets are no longer being factory installed in new vans, we see this as the new “Go To” easy PA option, replacing the PA 5 for all vans 2020 and up.
+As the AUX input sockets are no longer being factory installed in new vans, we see the JB 6 as the new “Go To” or temporary PA option for all vans 2020 and up.

-Equally as important as your van type is, do you rent, lease or own your van?
-Here are a few extra point to help you figure out your best option.
+Equally important determination as your van type is, do you rent, lease or own your van?
+Here are a few extra points to help you figure out your best option.

-Short term rentals means, you need a plug and play short term PA solution.
+Short term rentals mean, you need a plug and play short term PA solution.
 Since all new vans no longer come with an AUX input… the JB 6 is your friend.

 It gets a PA into a van in seconds and after a couple days you unplug it and return your van back to the rental company.